Maître de conférences-HDR - Automatic ControlCNU : SECTION 61 - GENIE INFORMATIQUE, AUTOMATIQUE ET TRAITEMENT DU SIGNAL

 Matthieu TOURON 2016 Energetic approach for design and synthesis of Operator Assisting Systems, applcation to helicopter control, co sup.
 Pr.
 Pierre-Jean BARRE, Julien GOMAND (LSIS)

-Sumit SOOD (funded by project E2C), to be defended 2021, Control and diagnosis of a multisource platform for the production of clean hydrogen, co. sup Pr Belkacem OULD BOUAMAMA, Mathieu BRESSEL
+Sumit SOOD (funded by project E2C, started 2019), to be defended 2021, Control and diagnosis of a multisource platform for the production of clean hydrogen, co. sup Pr Belkacem OULD BOUAMAMA, Mathieu BRESSEL

 Port Hamiltonian systems = an example with operator assistance